 Thailand celebrates its New Year with the Songkran Festival.
 For the Thai people, the celebration has been a tradition since its early days.
 It is a national holiday and people all around the country celebrate it in an extravagant way.
 Originally derived from Sanskrit, Songkran means transition and is considered by the locals as a time for a change or a new start.
 The festival used to commemorate the official arrival of the New Year, but Thailand has adopted the western calendar since 1888 and celebrates the New Year on the first of January.
 However, Songkran festival is still regarded as the traditional Thai New Year, which is celebrated extravagantly.
 The legends behind how the festival originated have strong roots in Hindu mythology.
 It is also known as Buddhist New Year.
 The locals accept and share goodwill and gratitude, and water plays a big role during the festivities.
 Thailand celebrates the New Year according to its traditional way of living, which emphasizes respect for elders, respect for society, and respect for religion.
 Over the course of the week, Thai people participate in merit-making, parades, pageants, and the world’s largest water festival.

 The Songkran festival is celebrated based on the astronomical position of the sun in various zodiacs.
-In Thailand, this festival is celebrated when the sun passes from Pisces to Aries.
+One of the best Thailand festivals and events, Songkran, is celebrated when the sun passes from Pisces to Aries.
 This New year is celebrated in accordance with the solar calendar and is an annual festival.
 Three days are dedicated to the celebration, with each day having its own significance.
 Maha Songkran occurs on the first day of Songkran when the shift happens.
 The second day is called Wan Nao which signifies the transitional phase from the old year to the new year.
 The last day reflects on new beginnings and is called Thaloeng Sok.
 However, the celebration carries on for a week or longer in some parts of Thailand.
-In the year 2022, the Thai Songkran New Year Festival will take place from 13 April till 15 April.
+In the year 2023, the Thai Songkran New Year Festival will take place from 13 April till 15 April.
+However, the usual New Year in Thailand will also be celebrated on 1st January.

 What is the celebration like?